 Explore why you trust some things and people more than Wyourself?
 Go back to the beginning of the experience, where you lacked self-trust and ask yourself... did I miss a sign?
 Did I ignore a signal and called it something else?

-Trust your judgement.
+Trust your judgment.
 Trust yourself enough to know that even if what you are trusting doesn’t pan out or match what you wanted or expected, trust that you will make another decision that’s in alignment with your intentions.

 Strengthen your intuition.
 Make a list of when you felt something wasn’t right, and when you followed through you were right.

-When you don’t demonstrate a strong sense of self-trust in your romantic relationships it can be damaging to your self-esteem and self worth.
+When you don’t demonstrate a strong sense of self-trust in your romantic relationships it can be damaging to your self-esteem and self-worth.
 This will definitely cause you to doubt yourself when you know something isn’t working for you.
 This will always cause you to stay stuck in an unhappy and unsatisfied relationship.

 Now you have practical steps you can start taking right now to rebuild self-trust and start reclaiming a relationship with yourself.